-5.8 Effective separation of goods can be achieved by using:
+- 5.11 Effective separation of all goods can be achieved by:

-- · an impervious physical barrier - other department-approved methods. - 5.9 Effective separation will depend on the class of goods.
-The methods listed are not applicable to all AA classes.
-Examples of effective separation for some AA classes include, but are not limited to: - sealed containers - storage in separate rooms - plywood, sheet metal or heavy gauge plastic sheeting that provides complete and unbroken physical separation between consignments - double plastic wrap including a space separation between consignments of 1.2 metres - remaining consolidated within the shipping container. - 5.10 The use of a method must be approved by the department and, should cross-contamination occur, the goods shall be treated as goods subject to biosecurity control. - 5.11 The AA site must be managed in a way that ensures that the buildings and/or structures are maintained in a state of good repair. - 5.12 An effective pest control system must be in place to ensure that facilities are managed in a way that effectively isolates goods subject to biosecurity control from environments in which pest and disease are likely to become established. - 5.13 As a minimum this will require the AA site to implement and keep associated records of a periodic inspection regime and ensure knock-down spray (such as standard household aerosol insecticide spray) is kept on-site at all times.
-A document outlining all pest control measures must be available to the department for audit purposes (example attached). - 5.14 In addition to details of the inspection regime and the on-site location of the knock-down spray, this document may include: - the use of insecticides, fumigation, rodenticides, periodic inspection, baits and/or traps - site plan with numbered bait stations - contract details if applicable.
+- an impervious physical barrier

+- other department-approved methods.

+Note: Effective separation will depend on the class of goods as the methods listed are not applicable to all AA classes.
+Examples of effective separation for some AA classes include, but are not limited to:

+- sealed containers - storage in separate rooms - plywood, sheet metal or heavy gauge plastic sheeting that provides complete and unbroken physical separation between consignments - double plastic wrap including a space separation between consignments of 1.2 metres - remain consolidated within the shipping container.

+The use of a method must be approved by the department and, should cross-contamination occur, the goods shall be treated as goods subject to biosecurity control.

+- 5.12 The AA site must be managed in a way that ensures that all buildings and/or structures are maintained in a state of good repair. - 5.13 An effective pest control system must be in place to ensure that facilities are managed in a way that effectively isolates goods subject to biosecurity control from environments in which pest and disease are likely to become established. - 5.14 In addition to details of the inspection regime and the on-site location of the knock-down spray, this document may include: - the use of insecticides, fumigation, rodenticides, periodic inspection, baits and/or traps - a site plan with numbered bait stations - contract details if applicable.